Reasons to be cheerful.

 Too often we apply metrics — that are frankly bullshit — to our lives: job status, money, flash cars, holidays, blah blah blah.
 This experiment reminded me that there are more effective indicators for success, by simply keeping a weekly list of ‘good times’.

 I wouldn’t say 2014 was the most commercially successful of my career, but actually it may well have been one of my happiest.
 And, I have a list to prove it.

-I fire up people, organisations and businesses about their work, helping them develop and grow.
+I am a creative consultant, storyteller, author and coach.
 Take a look at iansanders.com, get in touch email@example.com.